 You don’t have to make a major investment to make a big impact when you’re looking to upgrade your home.

 Pretty up your porch

 A good alternative to building a fence is adding a privacy wall to your porch or deck.
 Done right, it can block sightlines and dampen noise from the neighbors, provide shade and add some visual interest.
-In addition to wooden slats, consider less expensive options like outdoor curtains or lattice with or without climbing plants.
+In addition to wooden slats like this beautiful and affordable DIY by Crafted by the Hunts, consider less expensive options like outdoor curtains or lattice with or without climbing plants.
 Check out these other outdoor privacy screen ideas.

 More inexpensive DIY projects to update a front porch:

 - Add porch lighting, whether it’s sconces on the side of the house, a lamppost near the steps or string lights at the roofline.
 Extra light not only makes your porch and home more secure, but it’s also more inviting to you and your guests.

 - Replacing the flooring of your porch or patio can be a major investment in both time and money.
 As long as it’s structurally sound, try painting the flooring to create a new look instead.
 We couldn’t be more impressed by this before-and-after painted concrete porch upgrade by Thistlewood Farms.
 They didn’t even have to paint the entire thing to turn an eyesore into a welcoming stoop.